Grip imaginations with creative writing as young writers create their own thrilling mini saga for SOS Sagas: Missing creative writing competition.

 Only one entry per student, there is no limit to the number of entries per school.

-Stories can be on the entry form or an A4 sheet of paper.
+Stories can be on the entry form or an A4 sheet of paper or typed.

 Stories must be your students' own work.